Workiva: Balancing the Demands of GRC and ESG

 Your curiosity has brought you here.
 You’re expecting to read an article where I will state with confidence what I believe to be the killer app for quantum computing.
 After all, knowing this, even if somewhat specious, has value.
 But, I’m not going to tell you.
 Sorry to disappoint.
 I know, momentary fury.
 Did you just succumb to clickbait, the pest of social media?

 No, wait, don’t go.
-This article is actually about something bigger and better.
+This article is actually about something and better.
 It’s about the fact that a quantum computing killer app doesn’t yet exist.

 Look, this means the opportunity to build and bring one to market is wide open.

 If Only We Could Go Back in Time

 Not convinced that’s useful?
 OK, let’s try this.
 Imagine we’re back a few decades and, because of my magical powers, I can tell you that Microsoft Windows will be a phenomenally popular operating system.
 I’ll tell you that you should start working on the killer apps for it because first-mover opportunities will provide you with sizeable market share and fortune.
 Perhaps you can relate too if I could have done the same for the iPhone or Android platforms.